KoryrKoryr/Comix-project/README.md

         json-server --watch db.json

-5. Access the server at http://localhost:3000/manga.
+5. Access the server at http://localhost:3000/manga
+6. Access the web app at http://localhost:5500